irvinecodingclub/irvinecodingclub.github.io/_courses/2024/debate.md

 ### Class Times

-- Sunday, August 11, 3pm
+- Sunday, August 11, 5-7pm
-- Monday, August 12, 3pm
+- Monday, August 12, 5-7pm
-- Wednesday, August 14, 3pm
+- Wednesday, August 14, 5-7pm
-- Friday, August 16, 3pm
+- Friday, August 16, 5-7pm
-- Sunday, August 18, 3pm
+- Sunday, August 18, 5-7pm

 # Syllabus

-TBA
+### Lesson 1: Intro to Debate

+Students will learn about the basics of debate and the Public Forum format.
+This lesson will also cover public speaking tips to help ease students into drills and public debates.

+### Lesson 2: Resolution Analysis and Case Construction

+Resolutional analysis is the first step in creating strong arguments.
+Students will learn ways to interpret and analyze a given resolution, creating contentions based on their research.

+### Lessons 3: Refutations and Crossfire

+Using debate drills and games, students will learn to spot weaknesses in an argument and properly refute them.
+In addition, students will receive tips on controlling the crossfire.

+### Lesson 4: Summary and Final Focus Review

+With the round coming to an end, the summary and final focus are crucial in crystallizing and consolidating the contention a team wishes to highlight for the judge.
+Students will learn to pick which arguments to collapse on, and about time management tips to ensure success.

+### Lesson 5: Practice Debates

+Following a quick review, students will engage in a  practice debate tournament where they will debate their peers.